 Big Kids (8-12 Years)

 Child passengers around 12 can finally ride without a booster, only when they’ve passed the 5-step test.
 However, you should keep your children in the back seats when possible.
 Even if they’re technically ready for the front seat, they’re objectively safer in the back.
+And every teenager and adult in the car should be wearing a seat belt!

 Even if a child can technically and legally sit in the front seat, this next step in your child’s car seat safety should be taken with care.

 Though your child might be itching to be an adult and graduate to the front seat of the car, don’t rush it.
-There’s no sense being “cool” or “convenient” in place of safety.
+There’s no sense in being “cool” or “convenient” in place of safety.
 Ensure you have your child in the proper restraint system based on their age, weight, and height.